Struggling with mastitis for the first time and looking for some mastitis tips to help you through? I have some great tips as a mom of multiple babes!

 Under warm or hot water, massage the clogged duct in a circular motion towards your nipple.
 Use a lot of pressure if you can.

-I found this especially helpful after and in between massaging in the shower.
+I found this to be one of the most helpful mastitis tips after and in between massaging in the shower.

 A tip for massaging out clogged milk ducts in the shower: